bazurbat/jagen/doc/Manual.md

 the same name are considered as belonging to the same package but evaluated independently at the point of reference.
-So, mentioning the package in the "requires" list of a package which has template and config will produce different result from standalone "define_rule" declaration.
+So, mentioning the package in the "requires" list of a package which has template and config will produce different result from standalone "package" declaration.
 Also order of rules matters, both in the rules file and across layers.
-See the `define_rule` function in `src/Package.lua` file for complete information about evaluation logic.
+See the `package` function in `src/Package.lua` file for complete information about evaluation logic.